Skip to content

 sudo nmap -p "$PORTS" -sC -sV -O TARGET

-Is it legal to use Nmap?
-Nmap itself is legal, but scanning networks you don’t own or lack written permission to scan is illegal in most jurisdictions.
-Stick to your own infrastructure, CTF ranges (HackTheBox / TryHackMe), scanme.nmap.org, and engagements with a signed scope.
+Nmap itself is legal, but scanning networks you do not own or lack written permission to scan is illegal in most jurisdictions.
+Stick to your own infrastructure, CTF ranges like HackTheBox or TryHackMe, scanme.nmap.org, and engagements with a signed scope.

-What is the difference between an -sS and -sT scan? -sS is a TCP SYN (half-open) scan that never finishes the handshake — fast and stealthier, but root-only. -sT is a full TCP connect() scan that completes the handshake; it works unprivileged but is slower and noisier.
+-sS is a TCP SYN (half-open) scan that never completes the handshake, making it fast and stealthier, but it requires root. -sT is a full TCP connect() scan that completes the handshake; it works unprivileged but is slower and noisier.

-How do I detect service versions and the OS?
-Use -sV for service/version detection and -O for OS fingerprinting.
-The -A flag bundles both with default scripts and traceroute (-sV -sC -O --traceroute).
+Use -sV for service and version detection and -O for OS fingerprinting.
+The -A flag bundles both with default scripts and traceroute, equivalent to "-sV -sC -O --traceroute".